apify/crawlee-python/docs/upgrading/upgrading_to_v0x.md

 ### PlaywrightCrawler and PlaywrightBrowserPlugin

-- `PlaywrightCrawler` now use a persistent browser context instead of the standard browser context
+- `PlaywrightCrawler` now use a persistent browser context instead of the standard browser context.
 - Added `user_data_dir` parameter for `PlaywrightCrawler` and `PlaywrightBrowserPlugin` to specify the directory for the persistent context.
 If not provided, a temporary directory will be created automatically.

 ### Configuration